Scotland at Christmas

 And no, we’re not exaggerating for dramatic effect.
 During the years of the reformation in the 1600s, under the leadership of Oliver Cromwell, a strict ruling was put in place to ban ‘Christ’s Mass’ and any associated celebrations.
 However, even after Cromwell’s fall from power, the Scottish Parliament continued to enforce this ruling, declaring any Yule celebrations a criminal act!

-It wasn’t until 1958 – only five years before the release of our festive favourite from Andy Williams – that Scotland made Christmas a public holiday.
+It wasn’t until 1958, only five years before the release of our festive favourite from Andy Williams, that Scotland made Christmas a public holiday.

-Misstletoe kisses
+Mistletoe kisses

 Long before Christmas was banned in the 1600s, ancient Celtic druids would celebrate the Winter Solstice by hanging greenery in their homes.
 This greenery was used to symbolise life, even in the darkness of the winter nights.
-It is also why we now hang holly wreaths from our doors – it was believed to protect your home from dangerous spirits.
+It is also why we now hang holly wreaths from our doors.
+It was believed to protect your home from dangerous spirits.

-Mistletoe was often hung during this period as it was thought to bring fertility to the family, and today this symbolism still remains, with many couples seen kissing beneath its leaves for good luck.
+Mistletoe was often hung during this period as it was thought to bring fertility to the family and today this symbolism still remains, with many couples seen kissing beneath its leaves for good luck.

 Daft days and Uphalieday!

 Scotland has become notoriously known for its wild and wonderful celebrations; however, this was also the case in the 11th Century when Celtic Churches became heavily influenced by Rome during Queen Margaret’s reign.
-During this period, Christmas Day marked the beginning of the daft days – more commonly known as the 12 days of Christmas!
+During this period, Christmas Day marked the beginning of the daft days, more commonly known as the 12 days of Christmas!
+In later years, during Mary Queen of Scots’ reign, on the 12th night of Christmas, Scots would mark the end of the festive season with plays and pageantry, describing this date as Uphalieday.
+In other words, it’s the ruling ladies who bring all the fun to Christmas!

+This year, why not visit Woodlands Glencoe and experience the magic of Christmas and all its traditions here in Scotland?
+Well, maybe not all of them!
 With outdoor activities to fill the ‘daft days’ of Christmas and hidden luxury lodges nestled in lush greenery to protect you from evil spirits, treat you and your loved ones to a Woodlands break this winter!

 Festive folklore